Chamois: In New Zealand

 Alpine chamois arrived in New Zealand in 1907 as a gift from the Austrian Emperor, Franz Joseph I in exchange for specimens of living ferns, rare birds and lizards.
-Mr Albert E.L.
-Bertling, formerly head keeper of the Zoological Society's Gardens, Regents Park, London, accepted an invitation from the New Zealand Government to deliver a consignment of chamois (two bucks and six does) to the colony.
-They arrived in Wellington, New Zealand, on 23 January 1907, on board the SS Turakina.
+Albert E. L. Bertling, formerly head keeper of the Zoological Society's Gardens, Regent's Park, London, accepted an invitation from the New Zealand Government to deliver a consignment of chamois (two bucks and six does) to the colony.
+They arrived in Wellington, New Zealand, on 23 January 1907, on board SS Turakina.
 From Wellington the chamois were transhipped to the Manaroa and conveyed to Lyttelton, then by rail to Fairlie in South Canterbury and a four-day horse trek to Mount Cook.
 The first surviving releases were made in the Aoraki / Mount Cook region and these animals gradually spread over much of the South Island.

 In New Zealand, chamois hunting is unrestricted and even encouraged by the Department of Conservation to limit the animal's impact on New Zealand's native alpine flora.

 New Zealand chamois tend to weigh about 20% less than European individuals of the same age, suggesting that food supplies may be limited.